leodeslf/leaf/summs/ux/dont_make_me_think.md

 Constraints and tradeoffs in design.

->The best you can do is please some of the people some of the time.
+>The best you can do is please some of the people some of the time

 Constraints actually make design easier rather than limited.
 They have a **focusing effect**, while liberting and unlimited options can have a *paralyzing* effect.

->Where there are constraints, there are tradeoffs to be made.
+>Where there are constraints, there are tradeoffs to be made

 Many of the serious usability problems are the result of a poor decision about a tradeoff.